goodidea82/SAxVCxLC/README.md

 # WARNING
-This version of SAxVCxLC and the installation still needs to be tested.
+This version of SAxVCxLC and the installation are still work-in-progress.
+Some things do not work yet.
 ------------------
 (Installation see below)